MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallHyperVRule.md

 ### -RulePriority
 Specifies the order in which rules are evaluated.
 A lower priority rule is evaluated before a higher priority rule.

-The default value is based on the Action of the rule.
+The default value is based on the action of the rule.
 A rule with Action Allow is set to priority 2, and a rule with Action Block is 1.
 This configures, by default, Block rules to take precedence over Allow rules.

 ```yaml
 Type: uint16